-Figure 669 Events Log Entries for FIPS Level 1
+Figure 608 Events Log Entries for FIPS Level 1

-Turning Off FIPS Level 1 Support from the Serial Console
+FIPS Level 1 Support

-Problem Description : If you have FIPS level 1 support enabled and your browser does not support the required cipher suites, you cannot access the device.
+Problem: If you have FIPS level 1 support enabled and your browser does not support the required cipher suites, you cannot access the device.
 If this happens to an administrator account, you can no longer administer or configure the system.

-Solution You can turn off FIPS level 1 support and reset the encryption strength from the device's serial console.
-After choosing that option, SSL options are reset to Accept only TLS 1.0 and later and to Maximize Compatibility (Medium Ciphers) .
+Solution: You can turn off FIPS level 1 support and reset the encryption strength from the device's serial console.
+After choosing that option, SSL options are reset to Accept only TLS 1.0 and later and to Maximize Compatibility (Medium Ciphers).

 Open a serial console to your device and select option 8.
 Turn off FIPS Mode and reset allowed encryption strength for SSL.